 R.C.
 Hoffmann (born in Karlsruhe, Germany) is a painter, software developer, multimedia artist, lawyer, musician and espresso addict.
 He studied mathematics, computer science, art and law in the United States (Deerfield Academy, Columbia University) and Frankfurt before venturing into a number of projects ranging from super-learning techniques for languages to oil painting, derivatives or children’s books.
-In 2015, he started Random*Source and has been working with Serge Tcherepnin since, in order to bring the Serge Modular Music System to a new level.
+In 2015, he and Matthias Herrmann started Random*Source and they have been working with Serge Tcherepnin since, in order to bring the Serge Modular Music System to a new level.

 Serge Tcherepnin told me that you « happen to be a really refined musician when it comes to making sounds with modules » thus would you tell us more about your artistic life?
 Where can we listen to your music?